Pray for the Church. Pray for the bishops.

 This seems to be the idea some bishops see the biblical definition of marriage, and even the Gospel itself — as an ideal that inspires.
 Writing on Amoris Laetitia, the German bishops published a statement on pastoral care of marriage and the family.
 The bishops wrote:

 People see themselves faced by the shattered remains of their life plans that were based on a partnership.
 They suffer from having failed and having been unable to do justice to their ideal of life-long love and partnership.

 Notice that “life-long love and partnership” is presented as an ideal.
 I suppose holiness is an ideal too.
+Right?
+The use of the word ideal in this instance, I would argue, comes from the desire to view holiness as an inspirational concept that can help us in our individuals pursuits of “the best version of ourselves.”
 But we are called to pursue holiness without compromise.
+Holiness is both an ideal and an objective.
 Is the Gospel itself an ideal too?
 If by ideal we mean something not truly attainable, or not something we should expect people to attain, then that would seem to contradict both Holy Scripture and Catholic Tradition.
 But, of course, the German bishops are not writing without precedent.
 Here is a key sentence from Pope Francis’ Amoris Laetitia, as quoted by the German bishops in their letter: